 No prior NSF funding is required.

 Participants will conduct interviews with prospective users, learn how to plan for impact-driven research using a model proven successful with new innovations, and meet with course instructors to discuss progress and next steps.
-During the course period (June 24 – July 10, 2017), each participant will need to commit 10 hours per week to complete readings, videos, interviews and assignments.
+To gain the full experience of this two-week couse each participant will need to commit 15-20 hours to completing readings, videos, interviews and assignments.

 Smart Start is offered free of charge thanks to the support of the National Science Foundation under grant DUE-1355431.
-Unlike I-Corps™ and I-Corps™ L, acceptance in Smart Start does not include supplemental funding; participants are responsible for covering any required travel expenses to attend the face-to-face kick-off workshop in Columbus, OH (see dates below).
+Unlike I-Corps™ and I-Corps™ L, acceptance in Smart Start does not include supplemental funding; participants are responsible for covering any required travel expenses to attend the face-to-face kick-off workshop in National Harbor, MD (see dates below).

 Submit your application at: https://www.surveymonkey.com/r/2018smartstartapp